transrightsarehumanrights/lj-expand/README.md

 - Debug hook stack adjustments
   - It is possible to determine if a detour is present by checking the stack depth and name resolution in a debug hook.
   - This is also patched in LJE at the VM level to ensure that hooks see the expected stack depth and function names.
+- Global metatable hardening
+  - During any LJE code execution, all metatables globally are (depending on situation) temporarily disabled.
+  - This makes it very difficult to detect LJE code execution via metatable hooks like `__newindex` or `__index`.
+- Probably more...

 These functions are modified to leverage the above primitives:
 - [x] debug.getinfo